-La Fortuna isn’t too difficult to come and go from.
-The easiest way is the direct bus from San José.
-In the past the trip from Monteverde by local bus was very long but that is improving.
+There is a direct bus to/from San José and also buses that pass frequently through Ciudad Quesada.
+In the past the trip from Monteverde via Tilaran by local bus was very long and uncomfortable but these days it’s much better.
 You can even go by horseback!

 La Fortuna to San José: